Kaliningrad: Museums

 The branches of the museum are the King's Gate and the preserved gate of Fort Friedrichsburg.

 A museum of ancient archaeological finds has been created.
 It is located at the Friedland Gate, which itself is a monument of antiquity.

-In 2009, the Museum of E. T. A. Hoffmann, a famous writer born in this city, was created.
+In 2009, the Museum of E. T. A. Hoffmann, a famous writer born in Kaliningrad, was created.
 The museum is located in the building of the former Leningrad Cinema; now this building houses a regional music school named after Hoffman.

-On 5 June 2016 the Einstein Museum of Entertaining Sciences was opened on the first floor of the Mega-Market shopping centre, which offers interactive exhibits that illustrate various fields of science and demonstrate the manifestation of their laws.
+In 2016 the Einstein Museum of Entertaining Sciences was opened on the first floor of the Mega-Market shopping centre, which offers interactive exhibits that illustrate various fields of science and demonstrate the manifestation of their laws.
+Other museums include the Kaliningrad State Art Gallery and the Friedland Gate Museum.

-Kaliningrad's museums were visited by roughly 920,000 people in 2013.
-In terms of museum attendance, the region of Kaliningrad ranks seventh among the regions of Russia.

 Theaters and concert halls

 There are several theaters in the city: